The Simons Foundation’s mission is to advance the frontiers of research in mathematics and the basic sciences.

 Mathematics and the Physical Sciences (MPS)

-- To find out more, please visit our MPS Programs pages.
+To learn more, please visit the MPS home page.

 Simons Foundation Autism Research Initiative (SFARI)

-To date, the Simons Foundation’s single largest initiative has been in autism research.
-The SFARI program seeks to improve the diagnosis and treatment of autism spectrum disorders by funding, catalyzing and driving innovative research of the greatest quality and relevance.
+Launched in 2003, SFARI is a scientific initiative within the Simons Foundation’s suite of programs.
+SFARI’s mission is to improve the understanding, diagnosis and treatment of autism spectrum disorders by funding innovative research of the highest quality and relevance.

 Education & Outreach